More and more consumers are using smartphones for online shopping. Are you adapting to suit their needs?

 With more than half of all internet traffic coming from a mobile device, it’s more important than ever to make sure your website is primed for mobile viewing and mobile online shopping.
 The research below can be used to feed your mobile strategy, and even help you hone in on potential micro-moments that can be a tipping point to either purchase or exit.

-The data is clear: if you plan on running a successful business website, it’s essential to optimize your user experience for mobile shopping.
+The data is clear.
+If you want a successful business website, it’s essential to optimize for mobile shopping.
 If you don’t, you’ll miss out on valuable leads and sales that are happening, increasingly, on the go.

 Therefore, you’ll want to be sure to consider mobile optimization when you’re designing your website and optimizing it for search results.
-If your site is already well optimized for search engines, there are only a few additional things that you need to think about when optimizing for mobile devices, like:
+If you have already optimized for search, there are only a few additional things to consider when optimizing for mobile devices:

 Because of hardware and connectivity issues, page speed is even more important for mobile users than desktop users.
 Beyond optimizing images, you’ll want to minify code, leverage browser caching, and reduce redirects.